vial-kb/vial-kb.github.io/docs/manual/tap-dance.md

 Tap Dance allows you to configure different actions depending on how a button is used.
 For example, the same button could be configured to active a macro when the button is tapped or activate something else when the button is held.

 ## 1. Configuring Tap Dance
 Click the **Tap Dance** tab at the top and one of the available numbers below it.
-By default, 8 Tap Dance configurations can be used  but this number could be smaller to help reduce firmware size.
+By default, 8 Tap dances can be configured.
+This number can be adjusted in firmware at compile (Not GUI) see [here](https://get.vial.today/docs/firmware-size.html) for more info.

 ![](../img/tap-tabs.png)